bootcoder/jQueryIntro/README.md

 ### ProTip:
 Chrome defines ```$()``` as well.
 This is not jQuery.
 Always be sure you have **_actually_** loaded jQuery into your project.
 If you can select an element with $ but cannot run various jQuery methods on it this is most likely the culprit (Laugh now...
 Its happened to better Devs than you friend ;-)

+### Final Thought

-__From this point forward your Chrome Dev Tools should never be closed.__
+*Chrome Dev Tools* __From this point forward they should never be closed when you are developing.__

+What's the first 2 rules of debugging?!? __READ THE ERROR MESSAGE__.
+Where do we find JS error messages...?
+In the Dev Tools Console!

 ## More Nice Links:

 [Great jQUery tutorial](http://learn.shayhowe.com/advanced-html-css/jquery/)